mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

 such as restrictions on travel to physical meetings due to cost savings or environmental reasons, general cost savings and lesser focus on standardization work, or simply lost of business interest.
-These are risks that can impact the sustainability of the IETF independent of the free registration option due to its dependency on meetings fees to cross finance other costs.
+These are risks that can impact the sustainability of the IETF independent of the free registration option due to its dependency on meetings fees to cross-finance other costs.

 # Acknowledgments